 Based on the above, the criterion of similarity in the verses of challenge, as understood by the people of the time of revelation, was the extraordinary influence of the Quran.
 This characteristic has led to numerous internal transformations throughout history.
-A look at the history of the Quran's influence shows that to this day, no human word has been able to be the source of such individual and social transformations.
+A look at the history of the Quran's influence indicates that to date, no human word has been able to cause such individual and social transformations.
 Therefore, the challenge of the Quran, as indicated by the phrase "you will never be able to" in the verses "And if you are in doubt about what We have sent down to Our servant, then bring a surah like it...
-And if you do not do it-and you will never be able to do it" (Quran 2:23-24), remains eternal.
-In order to confirm this idea, examples of the influence of the Qur'an throughout history are mentioned below.
+And if you do not do it- and you will never be able to do it" (Quran 2:23-24), remains eternal.
+To acknowledge this idea, examples of the influence of the Qur'an throughout history are mentioned below.

+3-2.
 The Inspiring Influence of the Quran throughout History